MikeGTi/ConsoleConverterTxtToQuestions/README.md

-Program for convert text questions from text file(UTF8) to html page with questions assessment.
+Console program for convert text questions from text file(UTF8) to html page with questions assessment.

 How to run:
 java -jar C:\Temp\CreateQuestionsList.jar D:\Temp\questions_test.txt 19